m-crown/OMEinfo/README.md

 ### Pre-built docker image

 1. Install Docker on your machine following the [official installation guide](https://docs.docker.com/get-docker/).
 NOTE: If running on Windows, Docker will also require Windows Subsystem for Linux to be installed - see the documentation [here](https://learn.microsoft.com/en-us/windows/wsl/install).
 You may also need to disable or allow WSL access to the internet in your firewall.
-2. Pull the Docker image from Docker-Hub: `docker pull mattcrown/omeinfo:latest` or `docker pull mattcrown/omeinfo:1.0.0`
+2. Pull the Docker image from Docker-Hub: `docker pull mattcrown/omeinfo:latest` or `docker pull mattcrown/omeinfo:1.1.0`
-3. Run the Docker container: `docker run -p 8050:8050 mattcrown/omeinfo:latest` or `docker run -p 8050:8050 mattcrown/omeinfo:1:0:0` ((see [Usage](#usage) for for more parameters when running the docker container).
+3. Run the Docker container: `docker run -p 8050:8050 mattcrown/omeinfo:latest` or `docker run -p 8050:8050 mattcrown/omeinfo:1.1.0` (see [Usage](#usage) for for more parameters when running the docker container).

 ### Build image from Source